jpmorganchase/salt-ds/README.md

 - @salt-ds/core is required, this contains stable components and receives new features and patch updates when needed.
-- @salt-ds/lab is where we introduce new components which are under initial development until they are stable and moved over to uitk-core.
+- @salt-ds/lab is where we introduce new components which are under initial development until they are stable and moved over to core.
 This is typically an unstable environment and may have major breaking changes.
-- @salt-ds/theme is required, this contains the UITK .css files required for any application you develop with UITK.
+- @salt-ds/theme is required, this contains the Salt .css files required for any application you develop with Salt.
 - @salt-ds/icons contains SVG-based icons you can use in your application.